zephraph/notes/Projects/procedure.md

 #### 4. Expressive errors and error handling

 Special error handling spawned as an incidental aspect of this library.
 Given that procedures are lazily executed, the default behavior of an error is to point to the call site of the internals not to where the work was actually queued up.
 While technically correct, it isn't incredibly helpful to the user because they don't know _where_ in their written code the error spawns from.
 To solve that I began this complex exploration in capturing early stack traces when queuing work and doing analysis on it to point to a spot that's more informative to the author.
 As I've mentioned in other places, I'm really thinking about procedure as a framework for communication as much as anything else.
 Clarity of communication when things go wrong is _especially_ important.
-Too often error messages are obscure or mislead
+Too often error messages are obscure or misleading.
+Given the structured internal execution of procedure I can really do a lot to help change that story.

+The other aspect on this topic is something I mentioned in [[#2 Uniform handling of sync and async functionality|section 2]].
+Handling async errors can be pretty annoying/verbose.
+One of my hopes for this library is that an async error is as clean and simple to handle as a sync error.
+Beyond that, there should be a standard framework for how to handle errors.
+If and error should've been handled that wasn't, that should be clearly communicated too.
+This aspect of the framework is still under development, but I'm pretty excited about it.